trentfisher/veganmilitia-hugo/content/post/2019-11-18-tsr-meets-internet2.md

 For reasons I explained in my last post on this subject, I had entirely checked out of the discussions following the lobotomizing of my FTP site.
 I was angry and demoralized that something I had worked for years on could be destroyed so easily, so I walked away.
 That was probably also contributed to my giving up role-playing games entirely a few years later.

 But after hearing the podcast with Shannon, my curiosity compelled me to go look at the messages on rec.games.frp.dnd, see what I had missed, and piece together a larger timeline.
+What follows is quite lengthy and probably of little interest to most people, but it interested *me*, so here it is.

 * 12-Feb-94:  [This](https://groups.google.com/d/msg/rec.games.frp.dnd/1QmP7XfUwG4/tvZB1QxX1iQJ)
 is the first hint of TSR having an online presence with a second-hand reporting of the email address tsr@genie.geis.com.